 1. Decide Between a Free or Premium WordPress Theme

 The free vs paid WordPress theme debate has been around for a long time.
 This makes it tough to know whether you should save your money and go for a free theme or invest a small amount of money for a premium one and reap the benefits.
+If you come across a WordPress site with a theme that you like, you can use our theme detector tool to find out what theme it uses.

 It really does come down to your budget, there are some things to consider before making a final choice: